qig123/pdf_trans/mybook/Part III_ Alternative Programming Models/Chapter 13_ Concurrency.md

 Translation of an atomic block following:

 loop valid time := clock read set := write map := ∅ try –– your code here commit() break except when abort –– continue loop

+In the body of the transaction (your code here), reads and writes of a location with address x are replaced with calls to read(x) and write(x, v), using the code

 ![Figure 13.19 Possible pseudocode...](images/page_715_vector_374.png)
 *Figure 13.19 Possible pseudocode for a software TM system.
 The read and write routines are used to replace ordinary loads and stores within the body of the transaction.
 The validate routine is called from both read and commit.
 It attempts to verify that no previously read value has since been overwritten and, if successful, updates valid time.
 Various fence instructions (not shown) may be needed if the underlying hardware is not sequentially consistent.*